 Developing the mindset is what will keep you going, far longer than wanting to get rid of stuff.
 As you go along, it will get easier and easier to build the mindset and make those decluttering decisions.

 For more ideas on intentional living and minimalism, get actionable and practical strategies in my book Break the Twitch.
-If you’re looking for more support and resources, join us in the Break the Twitch Member Community for exclusive access to brand new audio courses each month, private live stream Q&A sessions and a member-only community forum.
-There are limited spots available at lowest price for life.
+If you’re looking for even more, join us in the Break the Twitch Member Community for exclusive access to brand new audio courses each month, private live stream Q&A sessions and a member-only community forum.

 2 / Choose a system and stick to it